OJB-Quantum/MuMax3-How-To/README.md

 ---

-### To use MuMax3 in Google Colab, simply enter this into the first code cell:
+### To use MuMax3 in Google Colab, simply change the runtime type to one of the GPU accelerators and enter this into the first code cell:
 ```
 #@title Check GPU + driver
 !nvidia-smi --query-gpu="name,driver_version,compute_cap" --format=csv